luciaokay/DataMining2023/README.md

 Find them explained in detail [here](https://developer.spotify.com/documentation/web-api/reference/get-audio-features) !

+N.B.
+You may need to generate developer credentials and authenticate yourself to access this page

 ## Setting Up Spotify API Access
 Spotipy is a Python client for the Spotify Web API, facilitating data fetching and catalog querying.